 The philosopher Thomas Nagel once proposed that the feeling of being alive must be very different for a bat than for a human.
-Bats are tiny and blind.
-They have wings and sonar.
+Bats are tiny and winged, with sonar-like capabilities.
 Nagel tried to imagine what it would be like to be a bat, but concluded: "In so far as I can imagine this (which is not very far), it tells me only what it would be like for me to behave as a bat behaves.
 But that is not the question.
 I want to know what it is like for a bat to be a bat."

 Nagel was thinking about the mind-body problem, so his approach to animal experience was through consciousness.
 This website approaches it through speed.
 Some animals are lightning fast.
 Others are pitifully slow.
 But slow and fast are relative terms.
 Four miles per hour doesn't feel very fast to a human: it's approximately one body-length per second.
 But to a small insect it's approximately 100 body-lengths per second.
 A human traveling that fast would be going 20,000 miles per hour!
 This is why some animals' brains process visual stimuli much faster than ours, and why they have better reflexes (think about how hard it is to swat a fly).
 What does it feel like to comprehend the world at such speeds?
 This website tries to help you imagine it.